blairhoddinott/namecheap-connector/README.md

 - Query for all records in a domain

 I may add functionality to add records, depending on what kind of gong show dealing with the stupid XML is.

+### Docker

+I have created a Docker implementation.
+This make deploying this easier.

+I have attached a docker-compose.yaml file.
+The environment variables must be set prior to launching.
+You will need the following information:

+- DOMAIN
+This is the top level domain you are looking for in namecheap (e.g. weepynet.com).
+This is the domain name you are looking to generate LetsEncrypt certs for
+- API_USER
+This is your namecheap username
+- API_KEY
+This is your namecheap API key
+- CLIENT_IP
+This is your IP address that you have whitelisted in the Namecheap API section
+- REDIS_HOST
+This is the address for the Redis host you are using as part of this implementation

+Once this has been filled out, you should be able to just `docker compose up -d` the file.
+You can check the logs with `docker logs namecheap-connector` to make sure there are no errors.